- Valerian Root: An Introduction

 The pair is frequently blended with either lemon balm, peppermint and others for an extra calming and relaxing effect.
 You may also find blends focusing on heart health more than better sleep.

-Our favorites featuring both hawthorn and Valerian root:
+Our favorites products featuring both Hawthorn and Valerian root:

-- Splurge with Chemax Valerian Hawthorn Peppermint Drops (Check deal on Amazon)
+- Chemax Valerian Hawthorn Peppermint Drops ($13.00 on Amazon)

-- Save with Salem Botanical Phyto Valocordin Tincture (Check deal on Amazon)
+- Salem Botanical Phyto Valocordin Tincture ($9.41 on Amazon)

 This plant is also known as common hops or European hops.
 It is native to Europe and Western Asia.